adityadhopade/interview_deck/monitoring_kuberetes.md

 ```

 - It will pop the Grafana Dashboard
-- Login with the creadentials like
+- Login with the credentials like

 ```
 username: admin